Sports Injury Rehabilitation Programme Leader, Senior Lecturer in Nursing

-    Member of the teaching team for the District Nursing programme
+Member of the teaching team for Pre-registration Nursing

-Member of the teaching team for NHS768 – Holistic Care Management in Palliative Care
+Member of the teaching team for Post-registration specialist Nurse courses

 Long V & Jeffery S.L.A.
 (2012) Using topical negative pressure in a military field hospital.
 Wounds UK 2012, Vol 8, No. 1, pp 244-245.